 - 1. Competition is open to all Applicants.
-Must be 65 or older as of January 1st, 2024.
+Must be 65 or older as of January 1st, 2025.

 - 2. The following information should be included in your entry:

 - Full Name

 - Address

 - Telephone number and email

-- Age and your birthday - All activities you participate in or have participated in.
+- Age and your birthday

+- All activities you participate in or have participated in.
 Church, community, volunteer work, etc. - 3.
-A social event, open to the public, will be held for the contestants at the end of July.
+A social event, open to the public, will be held for the contestants one evening in the week before the fair.
 At this time the contestants will meet the Judges, the Fair Ambassador Committee, the Ambassador, and Junior Ambassador Contestants.